 Collections Cafe at the Chihuly Museum – first of all it’s gorgeous, secondly the food is fresh and fun and damn good.

 ANYTHING by Tom Douglas – in particular Dahlia and Brave Horse Tavern

 Elysian Brewing – I like the Capitol Hill and Stadium District pubs.
 Recently bought by corporate beer so stay tuned to see if they remain as good.

 Miller’s Guild – great atmosphere and fantastic food

 The Pine Box – it used to be a mortuary and now houses a fab bar – and the snacks are pretty damn good too!

 Salumi – out of this world cured meats.
 Get there early – they run out QUICKLY!
 Only open 4 days a week, so check the website!

 Tavern Law – Superb cocktail program

-Top Pot Doughnuts – have the Bavarian Creme Bismark and you’re welcome
+Top Pot Doughnuts – Order the Bavarian Creme Bismark, you’re welcome.